ARRIVAL FIELD

 Two ways to continue — both lead deeper into the Field

-You can continue through Fundamentals — where the components of the Field become clearer in how they hold and support this.
+You can continue through Fundamentals — where the structures underneath the Field become clearer in how they support return.

-Or you can move directly into Practice — where the Field is met through use, not explanation.
+Or you can move directly into Practice — where the Field is met through use instead of explanation.